atsolberg/java-interview-test/README.md

+# java-interview-test
-#Java problem to solve before interviews.
+Java problem to solve before interviews.

 - Clone the repository.
 - Open in eclipse as a workspace.